cha0s/crunches/README.md

 I also wanted an implementation that does amazing things like [boolean coalescence](#boolean-coalescence) and [optional fields](#optional-fields) (also with [coalescence](#optional-field-coalescence)) as well as supporting more even more types like `Map`s, `Set`s, `Date`s, etc.

+If you're interested in the major differences between `crunches` and SchemaPack, see [notable differences from SchemaPack](#notable-differences-from-schemapack).

 ## :fire: features

 ### Boolean coalescence